kyang5/coursedescriptions/source/masters_prereqs.rst

 #.
 Use the primitive types and operators appropriately

-   *   Understand the use and limitations of the primitive Java types.
+   *   Understand the use and limitations of the primitive types.
    *   Know the most useful arithmetic, relational, and logical operators and use them in expressions, with parentheses when necessary.